-Name and brief details of project SIA Notification No. Date of notification Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web link None
+Name and brief details of project SIA Notification No. Date of notification Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web link

-Provide information on project(s) for which ongoing Rehabilitation and Resettlement (R&R) is being undertaken by your entity.

-S. No. Name of Project for which R&R is ongoing State District No. of Project Affected 6 of PAFs covered by R&R in the FY (In INR)
+\mathbf{v}

 None

+2. Provide information on project(s) for which ongoing Rehabilitation and Resettlement (R&R) is being undertaken by your entity.

+S. No. Name of Project for which R&R is ongoing State District No. of Project Affected Families (PAFs) % of PAFs covered by R&R Amounts paid to PAFs in the FY (In INR) None